startino/aitino/aitino/prompts/generic-improve-prompt.md

 In order to get a highly relevant response, make sure that requests provide any important details or context.
 Otherwise you are leaving it up to the model to guess what you mean.

 Worse: How do I add numbers in Excel?
 Better: How do I add up a row of dollar amounts in Excel?
 I want to do this automatically for a whole sheet of rows with all the totals ending up on the right in a column called "Total".
-Who’s president?
-Who was the president of Mexico in 2021, and how frequently are elections held?
+Worse: Who’s president?
+Better: Who was the president of Mexico in 2021, and how frequently are elections held?
-Write code to calculate the Fibonacci sequence.
-Write a TypeScript function to efficiently calculate the Fibonacci sequence.
+Worse: Write code to calculate the Fibonacci sequence.
+Better: Write a TypeScript function to efficiently calculate the Fibonacci sequence.
 Comment the code liberally to explain what each piece does and why it's written that way.
-Summarize the meeting notes.
-Summarize the meeting notes in a single paragraph.
+Worse: Summarize the meeting notes.
+Better: Summarize the meeting notes in a single paragraph.
 Then write a markdown list of the speakers and each of their key points.
 Finally, list the next steps or action items suggested by the speakers, if any.
 Tactic: Ask the model to adopt a persona
 The system message can be used to specify the persona used by the model in its replies.